Vijetha6/tour-guide/README.md

 # tour-guide
-I created a Tourist guide Website where the person can explore States of India can learn about that place
+Created a Tourist guide Website where the person can explore States of India can learn about that place